andrewt3000/web_development/README.md

 Preference: I generally prefer to use functional rather than class [components](https://reactjs.org/docs/components-and-props.html) and to use [state hooks](https://reactjs.org/docs/hooks-state.html) and [effect hooks](https://reactjs.org/docs/hooks-effect.html) rather than [state and lifecyle](https://reactjs.org/docs/state-and-lifecycle.html)

 Alternatives: [Angular](https://angularjs.org/), [Vue](https://vuejs.org/) ([vuex](https://vuex.vuejs.org/) [nuxt](https://nuxtjs.org/))
+I prefer react because of it's [one-way binding](https://reactjs.org/docs/thinking-in-react.html) rather than two-way binding which is supported in angular and vue.
+I also prefer using javascript inline rather than directives for control such as ngFor, ngIf (angular) or v-for, v-if (vue).

 ### React component libraries:
 Most of my apps are targeted to desktop computers and not mobile, although they are mostly [responsive](https://en.wikipedia.org/wiki/Responsive_web_design).